gaps-closure/mules/README.md

 * Select the top icon (two pieces of paper) on the left task bar.
 * Expand the example directory
-* Double click on the ex1.c file to open it in the editor panel.
+* Click on the ex1.c file to open it in the editor panel.
 * Look for lines starting with #pragma cle, each of the two words should be highlighted with a different color.

 ## Running the Partitioner